xyleth/thebesDocs/content/morphs/resleeve.markdown

 ## Obtaining a morph

 When procuring a new morph the list of available morphs may change at MC discretion based on circumstances.
-A [Procure]() roll must be made: on 10+ you get the Morph with its included mods plus 4 items of gear.
-On 7-9 you either get the Morph and as before but lose one rep/resource point permanently or get just the Morph.
-On a miss you either get the Morph and two negative tags (One MC choice, one player choice) or you get a morph chosen at random from the following table.
+A [Procure]() roll must be made:

+- on 10+ you get the Morph with its included mods plus 4 items of gear
+- On 7-9 you _either_ get the Morph and as before but lose one rep/resource point permanently, or get just the Morph
+- On a miss you either get the Morph and two negative tags (One MC choice, one player choice) or you get a morph chosen at random from the following table.

 | 2d6+Savvy roll | Morph                                                                |
 | -------------- | -------------------------------------------------------------------- |